Use PHP 7 or PHP 5? Get the Long-Term Support That You Need

 - Save developers time.

 You can read about all the new capabilities, here.

 The Ramifications of PHP 7.1's End-of-Life

 PHP 7.1 is still widely used by global organizations for mission-critical systems, including web servers that support financial transactions.
-And in December 2019, all the websites and web apps written in PHP 7.1 will no longer receive support from the community.
+However, any website and web app written with this version will no longer receive support from the community.
 That includes fixes for minor bugs — but also security patches for critical and non-critical security issues.

-If you are using PHP 7.1 in production, you can still get free community support for your applications if you upgrade to PHP 7.3 or PHP 7.4.
+If you are using this end-of-life PHP version in production, you can still get free community support for your applications if you upgrade to 7.3 or 7.4.
 However, moving to a new PHP release requires careful planning and testing, especially for applications supporting heavily trafficked sites.
 If you haven’t started your migrations, your applications may soon be unprotected from security vulnerabilities.

-So how does the community support model work, and how long will you get support if you migrate your applications to 7.3 or 7.4?
+So how does the community support model work, and how long will you get support if you migrate your applications to newer releases?